wellorzzonnovais-code/python-numerical-solver-ammonia/README.md

 ### Project Summary: Efficient Numerical Solver

-This repository showcases a high-performance **Python solver** developed to determine the thermodynamic properties of the ammonia-water pair (based on IAWPS standards, using pressure instead of density).
+This repository showcases a **Python solver** developed to determine the thermodynamic properties of the ammonia-water pair (based on IAWPS standards, using pressure instead of density).

 The project’s main purpose was to achieve **minimal execution time** by implementing and comparing advanced root-finding numerical methods, demonstrating strong expertise in **algorithmic efficiency** and robust code design.